 6. Talk to the rest of your team

 Dismissals impact more than just the fired person.
-They may be a very popular person amongst their colleagues and well-liked in the office.
+They may be a very popular person among their colleagues and well-liked in the office.
 Their colleagues may also not have been aware of any issues.

-You need to be fully prepared to handle the questions and concerns of your entire team.
+Be fully prepared to handle the questions and concerns of your entire team.

 Simple questions you’ll need to answer include: